 Of course, I wasn’t disappointed!
 I adored every image that Karen created, recommended her to all my friends and instantly built a rapport with her.

-For almost six years now, Karen and I have continually worked together.
-Over the years, Karen has invested in ‘done-for’you’ PR and content marketing support because she has recognised the importance of marketing to the success of her business.
+During the six years Karen and I worked together, she invested in ‘done-for’you’ PR and content marketing support because she recognised the importance of marketing to the success of her business.

 The success of the work I did for Karen led to her kindly recommending me to other photographers.
 This, combined with the fact that I was taking steps to position myself in my own marketing as a specialist in PR and marketing for creative businesses, led to me developing a client base almost entirely of photographers.